saivamsikaruturi/vamsilabs-dev-notes-main/docs/springboot/SpringIOC.md

   a) init()
   b) destroy()

-* The annotations used are @PostConstruct and @PreDestroy
+* The annotations used are @PostConstruct and @PreDestroy.

        import javax.annotation.PostConstruct;
        import javax.annotation.PreDestroy;

        public class MyBean {

        @PostConstruct
     public void init() {
         // This method will be called after the bean is constructed and its properties are set.
         System.out.println("Bean initialization method called (init()).");